highlight/highlight/docs-content/general/4_company/product-philosophy.md

 ## We build for today's developer.

 If you're building software in today's ecosystem, you probably want to JUST focus on building software.
-We challenge ourselves to build developer tooling that’s simple, straightforward and opiniated, but powerful if want to customize your setup. highlight.io is built for developers that want to **develop**.
+We challenge ourselves to build developer tooling that’s simple, straightforward and opinionated, but configurable if you want to customize your setup. highlight.io is built for developers that want to **develop**.
 Leave the monitoring stuff to us 👍.

 ## The Vision